zedlopez/ifm/The Recipe Book.md

 At other times, we want a scene to last as long as it takes the *player* to do something.
 [Entrapment] lets the player poke around and explore as much as they like, but ends as soon as they have accomplished the scene's goal–which, unfortunately for them, is to get into an embarrassing situation so that another character can walk in and make fun of them.
 [The Prague Job] has a scene that requires the player to do a more specific set of tasks, but nags them and hurries them along until they're done.

-[Bowler Hats and Baby Geese] assumes that our story is going to be assembled with a number of scenes, some of which will need to prevent the player from leaving the location until the scene is complete: it thus defines a "restricted" property for scenes, so that all such elements of the plot will work in the same way.
+[Bowler Hats and Baby Geese] assumes that our story is going to be assembled with a number of scenes, some of which will need to prevent the player from leaving the location until the scene is complete: it thus defines a `restricted` property for scenes, so that all such elements of the plot will work in the same way.

 For more complex sorts of scripts and schedules, it may be worth consulting the extensions.